![]() |

 Halibut

-- Anglers are producing consistent catches of mostly small halibut inside Prince William Sound, but patient anglers that can make it out to the Gulf of Alaska are beginning to find bigger fish.
+- Anglers making it out to the Gulf of Alaska are getting into good catches of large halibut in the Gulf of Alaska near Montague Island and Hinchinbrook Entrance.
 Try fishing large circle hooks with herring or salmon bellies while anchored up with a chum bag.

-- Halibut can be picked up inside Prince William Sound fishing depths of 300-400 ft on the outer edges of Perry and Naked Islands as more of these fish move towards inside waters.
+- Halibut has been good inside Prince William Sound as halibut are well spread out.
+Try fishing depths of 200-300 ft on the outer edges of Perry and Naked Islands and the entrance of bays.

 Lingcod